GLF Schools

 If your concerns relate to the actions or behaviour of a member of staff (which would suggest that he or she is unsuitable to work with children) then you should report this to one of the safeguarding leads in confidence.
 If the concern relates to the Headteacher, you should report it to the Chair of Governors, Dr Anna Simmonds, who will consider what action should be taken.

-• Designated Safeguarding Lead (DSL)- Mrs Hayley Lewis & Mrs Coady
+• Designated Safeguarding Lead (DSL)- Mrs S Rumbol & Mrs R Jacob

 • DDSL for After School Club- Mrs A Van Ufflen